PCP Events (scroll down for more things to do)

 There are also raft races and decorated floats plus many stands in the adjacent field.

-We had to cancel the 2020 Duck Race because of COVID and we will have to do the same in 2021 because there will not be time to make all the arrangements - even if it is possible to hold it on a June date.
-Cross your fingers for 2022.
+We had to cancel the 2020 Duck Race because of COVID and do the same in 2021 because there was not sufficient time to make all the arrangements.
+The 2022 event has been cancelled and replaced with the Jubilee Picnic on the Green on Friday 3rd June

 The national Heritage Open Days ran from 10-19 September 2021.